png261/pywalc/README.md

 # pwy
-Change colors on the fly with interface
+Change colors on the fly with interface online

 ### Installation